woocommerce-connector-help/woocommerce-connector-help.github.io/Source Files/files/item-mapping.md

    The <b>Webstore Item Mapping</b> page opens.

-1. For each Business Central item that you want to appear in your WooCommerce store and be available for purchase, select the <b>Webstore Item</b> checkbox.
+1. For each Business Central item that you want to appear in your webstore and be available for purchase, select the <b>Webstore Item</b> checkbox.

-   During synchronization, the WooCommerce Connector creates the items in your WooCommerce store.
+   During synchronization, the WooCommerce Connector creates the items in your webstore.

    If an item was previously mapped to a WooCommerce product, the WooCommerce Connector synchronizes that record instead.

-1. To keep your inventory and sales channels in sync, for each item that exists in Business Central and your WooCommerce store, in <b>Webstore ID</b>, specify the respective Webstore ID.
+1. To keep your inventory and sales channels in sync, for each item that exists in Business Central and your webstore, in <b>Webstore ID</b>, specify the respective Webstore ID.

 1. To specify that the WooCommerce Connector is to update the online stock management with the current inventory value, select the <b>Manage Stock on Webstore</b> checkbox for the respective item.

    When the <b>Manage Stock on Webstore</b> checkbox is selected for an item, the WooCommerce Connector pushes the respective item's inventory levels and pricing data from Business Central to WooCommerce during a synchronization.
 When performing item mapping, you can view an item's pricing and available inventory in the FactBox pane under the <b>Price</b> and <b>Inventory</b> sections.

-   You can now perform a synchronization between Business Central and your WooCommerce store.
+   You can now perform a synchronization between Business Central and your webstore.
 For more information about synchronizing items, go to [Synchronize items](synchronize-items.md).

 ## See also